MartinEesmaa/awesome-heyarnold/README.md

 - [O Sítio do Arnie](https://joturno.itch.io/arnie-ataca-novamente) (English: Arnie's Place) - Created by Joturno in 2022 using Catrobat Pocket Code game without code. (note only Android & Portuguese language)

+# Official video games based

+- [Hey Arnold!
+The Movie](https://archive.org/details/heyarnold_gba) (Nintendo Gameboy Advance) - Developed by Altron & released in 2002 by THQ.
+Available on Internet Archive to play the video game.

+- [Hey Arnold!
+Runaway Bus](https://archive.org/details/en_heyarnoldrgame_nick) - Released in 2002 for Windows PC version of 3DGroove powered game, it is also based to Hey Arnold!
+The Movie.

+- Hey Arnold!
+The Jungle Movie: Scavanger Hunt - Released in 2017 by Nickelodeon before a television film was released week later, it's like finding items for adventure.
+It is available on [Gamaverse](https://gamaverse.com/hey-arnold-the-jungle-movie-scavenger-hunt-game/) online play and [Internet Archive](https://archive.org/details/hatjmsh-html5) for offline play.

 Coming soon...

 - Martin Eesmaa